jkoutavas/rn-notifications/README.md

 $ pod install --project-directory=ios/
 ```

-Open `ios/NotifyApp.xcworkspace` in Xcode and do the following:
+I then opened `ios/NotifyApp.xcworkspace` in Xcode and do the following:

 1. Change the bundle id to `com.heynow.NotifyApp` (was `org.reactjs.native.example.NotifyApp`)
 2. Assign the team to 'Heynow Software'